 So, what does all this rambling in the introduction have to do with anything?
 The answer is simple and is the solution to almost 99% of the problems faced throughout the world.
 Hydration, something which should be so unproblematic and elementary, but is not for many through whatever means.
 As we mentioned above there is a massive outbreak in the world of a virus that attacks the lungs primarily, this event has reinforced the conceptual view to people that the immune system might be important, and they should stop trashing their bodies at every corner imaginable.
 Most people, being fat sacks of garbage, are in the category of too little too late, but they will try and probably fail as all you need is water to start really living healthier, not some crazy gym lifestyle or hiking 41 miles per day.

-Let’s dive on in here my supplicants, the human body is made up of roughly 60% water in an adult body, obviously this can change but it floats pretty close to that.
-If you are intelligent and have known this point above about how much of the body is made up of water then you have probably drawn together the conclusion that it is pretty important at all times.
-If you want to further your knowledge and see how to save your own life, then by all means continue on reading because this is pretty juicy stuff if you get my drift.
+Let’s dive on in here my supplicants, the human body is made up of roughly 60% water in an adult body, obviously this can change but it floats close to that.
+If you are intelligent and have known this point above about how much of the body is made up of water, then you have probably drawn together the conclusion that it is always important.
+If you want to further your knowledge and see how to save your own life, then continue reading because this is juicy stuff if you get my drift.